vespa-engine/vespa/sd-plugin/README.md

 NOTE- Running those tasks would reset the "gen" folder, and all the previous generated files would be deleted before the new ones would be generated.

-Now, you can run the gradle task "intellij/runIde", open a project with some sd file and see how the plugin works on it.
+Now, you can run the gradle task "intellij/runIde" (or "./gradlew runIde" in the command line), open a project with some sd file and see how the plugin works on it.

 ### Build the Plugin
 In order to build the plugin and create a zip file from it, you should run the command: